 Patient: On my home tonight while driving my car, I pulled over and read a message in my car.
 I ended up sitting in my car for another 45 minutes or so, reading articles.
 However, the entire time, I had my right foot (mostly the ball of my foot) on the brake, and did not realize i was pushing fairly hard on the brake pedal.
 I simply was not paying attention.
 I was wearing leather shoes with leather sole.Now my foot, especially the front of foot has quite the pins and needles for the last 30 minutes or so.
 Could I have done long term damage to my foot.

 Symptoms: Simply tingling in right foot – toes, ball of foot, and arch of foot.

-Thanks for writing to us.
+Thanks for writing back

 Feel free to write back